dagurval/electrum-cash-protocol/protocol-methods.rst

       See **Result** above.

-.. note:: should a new block arrive quickly, perhaps while the server is still processing prior blocks, the server may only notify of the most recent chain tip.
+.. note:: Should a new block arrive quickly, perhaps while the server is still processing prior blocks, the server may only notify of the most recent chain tip.
 The protocol does not guarantee notification of all intermediate block headers.